Concord Divorce Attorneys, North Carolina

 There are three types of property under North Carolina law – separate property, marital property, and divisible property.
 In short:

-• Separate property is anything owned by either spouse before the marriage, property acquired by one spouse by inheritance or gift during the marriage by a third party, or property acquired post-separation with separate earnings.
+- Separate property is anything owned by either spouse before the marriage, property acquired by one spouse by inheritance or gift during the marriage by a third party, or property acquired post-separation with separate earnings.

-• Divisible property is any post-separation increases or decreases in the value of marital property.
+- Divisible property is any post-separation increases or decreases in the value of marital property.
 Marital property is valued at the time of separation.
 However, divisible property is valued at the time of trial, which in some cases can take years.

 North Carolina courts divide property under equitable distribution.
 This doesn’t necessarily mean a 50/50 split, but what the courts consider fair and just under the circumstances.
 After the value of your marital estate is established, our experienced attorneys fight to protect your interests.

-For some family law cases in North Carolina, pre-trial mediation is mandatory.
-This gives you the chance to attempt to resolve disputes out of court with your attorney and a third-party mediator.
 Using alternative dispute methods like mediation or arbitration can keep you out of court and potentially get your divorce completed more quickly.

-• Divorce mediation is a more collaborative process, driven by you and your spouse.
+- Divorce mediation is a more collaborative process, driven by you and your spouse.
 A neutral third party guides the negotiations between both sides.

 Our attorneys offer alternative dispute methods and can speak with you on whether this would be a good option for you and your family.

-Experienced, friendly Concord divorce attorneys
+Experienced, friendly Concord divorce lawyers

 Concord Office